James E. Slaughter: Confederate officer

 Slaughter accepted a commission as first lieutenant, Corps of Artillery in the Confederate States Army but soon became Inspector-General on the staff of General P.G.T.
 Beauregard after the transfer of the latter to the Department of Alabama and West Florida.
 After the bombardment of Pensacola, in which Lieutenant Slaughter rendered valuable service under fire, General Beauregard reported that probably more than anyone else in his command, he was indebted for the patient labor and unceasing vigil given to the organization and instruction of the troops.
 In November 1861 he was promoted to Major.

 Beauregard earnestly recommended Slaughter's promotion to brigadier-general, which was granted on March 8, 1862.
 Slaughter became General Albert Sidney Johnston's assistant inspector general at the Battle of Shiloh the following month.

 In May 1862, he was appointed chief of the inspector-general's Department of the Army of the Mississippi, under General Braxton Bragg.
 Gen. Slaughter continued in that position through the Kentucky Campaign, and was then assigned to the charge of the troops of Mobile, Alabama, that port being threatened by Federal invasion.
 Meanwhile, the Battle of Cedar Mountain was fought on his family's Virginia lands in August 1862, as would later be part of the Battle of Brandy Station in June 1863, leading to considerable destruction of which family members later complained.

 In April 1863, Brigadier General Slaughter was transferred to Galveston, Texas as Chief of Artillery for General John Bankhead Magruder.
 Later in the year, he received command of all the troops of the Second Division, and instructed to defend the eastern sub-district of Texas.
 During the remainder of the war he played an important part in Confederate affairs in Texas, for some time performing the duties of chief of staff.

+Slaughter participated in the last significant land battle of the American Civil War at Palmito Ranch in Texas on May 13, 1865.
+He arrived on the battlefield after the defeated Union forces had already commenced their retreat.
+It was reported that Slaughter "rode up to the edge of the tidal slough, drew his revolver and blazed away at the distant Yankees."

 Upon Lee's Surrender at Appomattox Court House, Brigadier General Slaughter fled to Mexico, where he stayed for several years and worked as a Civil Engineer.
 He returned to work in Mobile, Alabama and then eventually made his home in New Orleans.